lzap/lzap.github.com/about_me.md

 ---
 ## About me

-I am software engineer who works for Red Hat, division of IBM.
-My primary focus is Linux server management software development with focus on provisioning, PXE, hardware discovery and networking.
+A software engineer working for Red Hat, subsidiary of IBM.
+My primary interest is in Linux server management software development with focus on provisioning, PXE/HTTP UEFI booting, hardware discovery and networking.
 I am also involved in security and performance aspects of the projects and products I co-maintain.

+I run Red Hat Administration courses (RHA 1-2-3) at [Palacký University in Olomouc](https://www.inf.upol.cz/lide/lukas-zapletal).

-I live and work in Velký Týnec, Olomoucký kraj, Czech Republic, Europe.
+I live and work in Velký Týnec, Olomoucký kraj, [Czechia](https://en.wikipedia.org/wiki/Czech_Republic), Europe.

 ## Work bio

-Lukas Zapletal is a core member of The Foreman (http://www.theforeman.org) open-source project and Red Hat Satellite 6 product engineer with focus on hardware discovery, bare-metal provisioning, PXE and SELinux.
-Co-founder of LinuxEXPRES magazine and author of few articles about Linux and FOSS.
+Lukas Zapletal is a core member of The Foreman (http://www.theforeman.org) open-source project and a Red Hat Satellite product engineer with focus on hardware discovery, bare-metal provisioning, PXE and SELinux.

 ### Experience
 * 2018: principal software engineer, Red Hat Czech s.r.o.